 Unfortunately, in the average traditional church, very little real "fellowship" take place.
 It is usually limited to a short time after the service when some of the congregation get together over some refreshments.
 This is supposed to provide people with the opportunity to socialize with each other and greet visitors or new members, which it does to a very small degree.
 Many if not most members of the congregation never really get to know each other, much less edify and encourage one another, which was the New Testament church's reason to exist.

-In the larger churches you are likely to be met by a 'professional greeter' (whose dentist probably got very rich) with whom you interact for less than five seconds.
-The greeting sound to me as phony as the K-mart employee who asks you if you "found everything all right" This is done to make the shopper/visitor feel they have entered a warm and inviting place.
+In the larger churches you are likely to be met by a 'professional greeter' (Their dentist’s proficiency often quite apparent) with whom you interact for less than five seconds.
+The greeting sound to me as phony as the K-mart employee who asks you if you "found everything all right".
+This is done to make the shopper/visitor feel they have entered a warm and inviting place.
 In actuality both are meaningless and shallow routines.

 What all believers need and should look for is a small group of like minded believers who conduct the 'church' assembly as outlined in the New Testament.
 People you get to know and trust as an extended family.

 See The Church Then and Now.